Hunger Grips War-Torn Gaza As Truce Talks Resume In Cairo

-(MENAFN- Gulf Times) Heavy fighting rocked besieged Gaza on Wednesday as aid agencies warned of looming famine and new talks were held in Cairo towards an Israel-Hamas ceasefire and hostage release deal.
+(MENAFN- Jordan Times) GAZA STRIP, Palestinian Territories - Heavy fighting rocked besieged Gaza on Wednesday as aid agencies warned of looming famine and new talks were held in Cairo towards an Hamas-Israel ceasefire and hostage release deal.

 The White House sent Middle East envoy Brett McGurk for renewed talks involving mediators and Hamas, a day after a United Nations Security Council resolution calling for a ceasefire was blocked by the US.

-Global concern has spiralled over the high civilian death toll and dire humanitarian crisis in the war.
+Global concern has spiralled over the high civilian death toll and dire humanitarian crisis in the war sparked by Hamas's unprecedented October 7 surprise attack against Israel.

 Combat and chaos again stalled the sporadic aid deliveries for desperate civilians in Gaza, where the UN has warned the population of 2.4 million is on the brink of famine and could face an "explosion" of child deaths.